By Dan Holmes December 9, 2018

 With Harold Baines as a Hall of Famer, the standards for the Hall have lowered from great to good.
 It means we have the template for letting compilers into the Hall of Fame, for letting less than greats into the Hall.
 That doesn’t bode well for the future.

-Tagged with: Chicago White Sox, Hall of Fame, Harold Baines
+Tags: Chicago White Sox, Hall of Fame, Harold Baines